Open Agent Toolkit

 This distinction matters during completion: oat-project-complete can skip the "Open a PR?" prompt when oat_pr_status: open is already present.

-When autoReviewAtCheckpoints is enabled (via .oat/config.json or plan.md frontmatter oat_auto_review_at_checkpoints), completing a plan phase checkpoint automatically spawns a subagent code review scoped to every implementation phase not already covered by a passed whole-phase code review, through the just-completed checkpoint.
+When workflow.autoReviewAtHillCheckpoints is enabled or plan.md frontmatter sets oat_auto_review_at_hill_checkpoints, completing a HiLL checkpoint automatically runs the extra lifecycle review scoped to every implementation phase not already covered by a passed whole-phase code review, through the just-completed checkpoint.
 Mid-implementation multi-phase reviews use inclusive phase-range scopes such as p02-p03; the final implementation checkpoint uses code final.
 The review uses auto-disposition mode (minors auto-converted to fix tasks, no user prompts).
 Disabled by default.
+Legacy autoReviewAtCheckpoints and oat_auto_review_at_checkpoints are still read as fallbacks.
+This does not control Tier 1 per-phase oat-reviewer gates.

 Implementation modes